• Recipes

 But we ordered some cocktails and a trio of chips and salsas (photos above) while we waited out the storm and determined a clear winner on the condiment front…. avocado tomatillo salsa.

 It’s kind of like a cross between homemade salsa verde and a the best guacamole recipe.
 I shouldn’t have to buy a plane ticket every time I had a craving for this tasty dip, so I decided to make it myself… and here are the delicious results.
-This salsa took about 15 minutes to make and it was as easy as charring the tomatillos, garlic and jalapeño in a skillet and then blitzing everything together in a food processor.

 I have no idea if this is how they made their avocado tomatillo salsa.
 In fact, I suspect it isn’t because their’s was a little looser than mine.
 No matter.
 It was the flavor that I was going for.
 Greater than a typical salsa verde because of the creamy avocado.
 Smokier than a guacamole because we blistered the tomatillos, jalapeño and garlic in a fiery hot skillet.
 This tomatillo salsa is a hand to mouth symphony of flavor and texture.